 The October 6, 2026 cruise on the Island Princess departs from Fort Lauderdale (Port Everglades), Florida.
 On this 50 Night Grand Mediterranean Odyssey (Ft.
-Lauderdale Roundtrip) sailing, the ship will visit a total of 26 different cruise port destinations, including its departure port.
+Lauderdale Roundtrip) sailing, the ship will visit a total of 26 cruise port destinations, including its departure port.
 The Island Princess sets sail on Tuesday, Oct 6th and returns on Wednesday, Nov 25th.

 Use the buttons below to toggle between cabin types.